 - I din’t consider Chadar trek as essentially its a winter only trek (best from mid January to mid February).
 Moreover we are keen to protect the over commercialised trail and hence don’t operate on this trail, starting from 2016.

 - From 2016-17 winters, no permit is issued for Har Ki Dun trek during mid December to February.
 Hence this is out of scope at present for winter treks.

 - Snow conditions are changing more frequently in recent years.
 In 2016, first snowfall occurred only in late December, be it Uttarakhand or even Himachal.

 - There are additional trails, which are stunning, yet offbeat and possible to hike during winters.
-Notable ones are Dodital trek, Phoktey Dara trek, Sandakphu and Phalut trek, Chandrashila trek, Barsey trek.
+Notable ones are Dodital trek, Ali & Bedni Bugyal trek, Phoktey Dara trek, Chopta Chandrashila trek, Bajre Dara Trek, Barsey trek.
 We will discuss and compare these trails separately.